 How can I help my child use more words?

-🏃 Action words - words that describe actions your child is likely to do, or notice others do, in their day i.e., go, stop, help, wash, eat, drink, cuddle, sleep
+These words describe actions your child is likely to do, or notice others doing: go, stop, help, wash, eat, drink, sleep.

-👋🏻 Social words - words which help children interact and engage with others i.e., mum, dad, nan, hi, bye, ta.
+These are the words that help children connect and interact with others: mum, dad, nan, hi, bye, ta.

 About the writer: